Women Build Friendships and Business Skills at Sanctuary Kitchen

 Sanctuary Kitchen began in 2017 as a program of CitySeed, the New Haven-based nonprofit that runs the city’s farmers markets and a food-business incubator.
 The commercial kitchen provides living wages while helping participants develop business skills and become entrepreneurs.
 Since its launch, the program has received several grants from The Community Foundation, including support from the Basic Needs Fund and The Community Fund for Women and Girls Pathways to Economic Success for Women program.
 CitySeed has also sent participants through The Foundation’s Nonprofit Management Program for Emerging Leaders of Color.

-Azhar Ahmed, the head chef, is a refugee from The Sudan has started a side catering business since coming to Sanctuary Kitchen.
-She is now in the process of planning to open café.
+Azhar Ahmed, the head chef and a refugee from The Sudan, has started a side catering business since coming to Sanctuary Kitchen.
+She is now in the process of planning to open a café.